Fort Sill: Geronimo

 Geronimo's grave at Fort Sill with Apache prayer clothes in trees.

 In 1894, Geronimo and 341 other Chiricahua Apache prisoners of war were brought to Fort Sill, where they lived in villages scattered around the post.
 After a couple of years, Geronimo was granted permission to travel with Pawnee Bill's Wild West Show, and he joined the Indian contingent at several annual World Expositions and Indian Expositions in the 1890s and early 1900s.
 Geronimo and other Indian leaders rode in the inaugural parade of President Theodore Roosevelt and met the president himself during that trip.
 Geronimo and the other Apache prisoners had free range of Fort Sill.
 He was a member of Fort Sill's Native Scouts.
 Still, he did make at least one documented attempt to escape from the fort, though not in the dramatic fashion of jumping off the steep Medicine Bluffs on his horse in a hail of bullets as popularized in the 1939 movie, Geronimo (which was the inspiration for parachutists of the 501st Parachute Infantry Regiment to yell his name when they jumped out of aircraft).
 Once, after visiting the off-post home of chief Quanah Parker, Geronimo decided to escape to his homeland in Arizona late one night rather than return to Fort Sill.
 He was captured the next day.
 He died of pneumonia in 1909 and is buried at Fort Sill.

 The rest of the Apaches remained on Fort Sill until 1913.
 The US government promised the Chiricahua the lands surrounding the fort; however, local non-Indians resisted their settlement.
 In 1914, two-thirds of the tribe moved onto the Mescalero Apache Reservation, and the remaining third settled on allotments around Fletcher and Apache, Oklahoma.
 They became what is known today as the Fort Sill Apache Tribe.

 Lt.
 Hugh L. Scott commanded Troop L of the 7th Cavalry, consisting entirely of Indians and considered one of the best in the West.
 Lt.
 Hugh L. Scott was a high supporter of the Native Americans and their use of sign language.
-Kiowa scout I-See-O and other members of the troop are credited with helping tribes on the South Plains avert the Bloody Ghost Dance uprising of the 1890s in which the US Army brutally murdered many Indians on the North Plains at Wounded Knee Creek, which created the name Battle of Wounded Knee.
+Kiowa scout I-See-O and other members of the troop are credited with helping tribes on the South Plains avert the Bloody Ghost Dance uprising of the 1890s in which the US Army killed many Indians on the North Plains at Wounded Knee Creek, which created the name Battle of Wounded Knee.